 Northeast Iowa Food and Fitness Initiative

-- Need: Close to 70% of adults and 37% of children ages 4 and under in Northeast Iowa are overweight or obese.
+- Need: Data from around 2008 demonstrated that close to 70% of adults and 37% of children ages 4 and under in Northeast Iowa are overweight or obese.

-- Intervention: An initiative that provided support and access to locally-grown, healthy foods, along with promotion of active lifestyles, particularly for children.
+- Intervention: An 6-county initiative that provided support and access to locally-grown, healthy foods, along with promotion of active lifestyles, particularly for rural children.

 The Northeast Iowa Food & Fitness Initiative (FFI) includes 6 rural counties of dedicated community members who strive to make their communities a healthier place to live through locally-grown food and opportunities for physical activity.

-FFI uses regional learning communities to promote strong relationships.This dynamic promotes policy changes leading to increased access to local healthy food and opportunities for physical activity – especially for early childhood and K-12 schools.
+In the first years of operation, FFI used regional learning communities to promote strong relationships.This dynamic promoted policy changes leading to increased access to local healthy food and opportunities for physical activity – especially for early childhood and K-12 schools.
 Development of local food systems is an another focus.

-Additionally, FFI seeks youth involvement in the program’s activities.
-Currently 18 high school-based Food & Fitness Teams work to develop healthy school atmospheres and policies for food and fitness by working alongside administrators, teachers, wellness committees and food service teams.
+Additionally, FFI sought youth involvement in the program's activities.
+Eighteen high school-based Food & Fitness Teams worked to develop healthy school atmospheres and policies for food and fitness by working alongside administrators, teachers, wellness committees and food service teams.